ViaThinkSoft/cyclonedx-property-taxonomy/README.md

     * `inferred`
       The component was not directly identified; its presence or usage is only assumed based on indirect evidence.

+- `vts:discovered_by`

+  In case multiple tools were used to detect components, this property contains the name of the tool.
+It should fit the tool described in `metadata.tools[].name`

 - `vts:encrypted`

   Describes whether the majority of the file was encrypted or not.